MARBIDCO Success Stories

 -

-Certified Local Farm and Fish Food Aggregation Grant Program Helps Non-Profit Grow Providing Income Security to Farmers
+FY 2024 - Certified Local Farm and Fish Food Aggregation Grant Program Helps Non-Profit Grow, Providing Income Security to Farmers

 Dr. Nadine Burton, an Alternative Crop Specialist at the University of Maryland Eastern Shore (UMES), Education and Research Farm, and owner of Tallawah Farms, LLC, along with Michael Edwards, (above) owner of Wood Duck Landing Farm, work tirelessly to promote and sustain the Around the Bay Farmers’ Alliance (ATBFA).